-- Floating point numbers can be specified with their base-ten exponent: 2.4e7 is $2.4 \times 10^7$ . - Characters.
+Floating point numbers can be specified with their base-ten exponent: 2.4e7 is 2.4×10^7 .

+- Characters.
 A dollar sign introduces a literal character: \$a is the literal for 'a'.
 Instances of non-printing characters can be obtained by sending appropriately named messages to the Character class, such as Character space and Character tab. - Strings.
 Single quotes are used to define a literal string.
 If you want a string with a quote inside, just double the quote, as in 'G'day'. - Symbols are like Strings, in that they contain a sequence of characters.
 However, unlike a string, a literal symbol is guaranteed to be globally unique.
 There is only one Symbol object #Hello but there may be multiple String objects with the value 'Hello'. - Compile-time arrays are defined by #(), surrounding space-separated literals.
 Everything within the parentheses must be a compile-time constant.
 For example, #(27 #(true false) abc) is a literal array of three elements: the integer 27, the compile-time array containing the two booleans, and the symbol #abc. - Run-time arrays.
-Curly braces { } define a (dynamic) array at run-time.
+Curly braces {} define a (dynamic) array at run-time.
 Elements are expressions separated by periods.
 So { 1.
 2. 1+2 } defines an array with elements 1, 2, and the result of evaluating 1+2.
-(The curlybrace notation is peculiar to the Pharo and Squeak dialects of Smalltalk!
+(The curly-brace notation is peculiar to the Pharo and Squeak dialects of Smalltalk!
 In other Smalltalks you must build up dynamic arrays explicitly.) - Comments are enclosed in double quotes. "hello" is a comment, not a string, and is ignored by the Pharo compiler.
 Comments may span multiple lines. - Local variable definitions.
-Vertical bars || enclose the declaration of one or more local variables in a method (and also in a block). - Assignment. := assigns an object to a variable. - Blocks.
+Vertical bars | | enclose the declaration of one or more local variables in a method (and also in a block). - Assignment. := assigns an object to a variable. - Blocks.
 Square brackets [] define a block, also known as a block closure or a lexical closure, which is a first-class object representing a function.
-As we shall see, blocks may take arguments and can have local variables. - Primitives. <primitive: ...> denotes an invocation of a virtual machine primitive. (<primitive: 1> is the VM primitive for SmallInteger"+.)
-Any code following the primitive is executed only if the primitive fails.
-The same syntax is also used for method annotations. - Unary messages consist of a single word (like factorial) sent to a receiver (like 3).
+As we shall see, blocks may take arguments and can have local variables. - Primitives. <pri> <pri - Unary messages consist of a single word (like factorial) sent to a receiver (like 3).

 - Binary messages are operators (like +) sent to a receiver and taking a single argument.
 In 3+4, the receiver is 3 and the argument is 4. - Keyword messages consist of multiple keywords (like raisedTo:modulo:), each ending with a colon and taking a single argument.
 In the expression 2 raisedTo: 6 modulo: 10, the message selector raisedTo:modulo: takes the two arguments 6 and 10, one following each colon.
-We send the message to the receiver 2. - Method return. ↑ is used to return a value from a method.
-(You must type ^ to obtain the ↑ character.) - Sequences of statements.
+We send the message to the receiver 2. - Method return. \uparrow is used to return a value from a method.
+(You must type $^{\land}$ to obtain the \uparrow character.) - Sequences of statements.
 A period or full-stop (.) is the statement separator.
 Putting a period between two expressions turns them into independent statements. - Cascades.
 Semicolons can be used to send a cascade of messages to a single receiver.
-In Transcript show: 'hello'; cr we first send the keyword message show: 'hello' to the receiver Transcript, and then we send the unary message cr to the same receiver.
+In Transcript show: 'hello'; or we first send the keyword message show: 'hello' to the receiver Transcript, and then we send the unary message or to the same receiver.